-Selective surrenders of fixed products when interest rates are increasing Selective surrenders of variable products depending on the account value level Guaranteed minimum benefits of variable products Policyholder dividend of participating products Annuitization option depending on interest rates level R Required capital Required capital is the portion of capital necessary to hold in excess of statutory policy reserves (excluding contingency reserves) to fulfil the insurance liability.
+• Selective surrenders of fixed products when interest rates are increasing • Selective surrenders of variable products depending on the account value level Guaranteed minimum benefits of variable products Policyholder dividend of participating products Annuitization option depending on interest rates level R Required capital Required capital is the portion of capital necessary to hold in excess of statutory policy reserves (excluding contingency reserves) to fulfil the insurance liability.
 Specifically it is defined as the capital required to additionally hold to meet both of "statutory minimum level (200% statutory solvency margin ratio)" and "internally required level for the purposes such as retaining certain credit rating".
 Risk free rates Investment yields on assets free of credit risks Risk neutral Economic scenarios used to derive time value of options and scenarios guarantees which are generated under risk neutral probability Т Time value and Value of options and guarantees can be broken into two intrinsic value components: intrinsic value and time value.
-Intrinsic value generally refers to the value which could be obtained if the option were exercised at the time of the valuation.
+Intrinsic value generally refers to the value which could be obtained if the option 1 generally release to the value which beard be obtained in the option were exercised at the time of the valuation.
+In context of MCEV, it were exercised at the time of the valuation.
+In context of MCEV, it were exercised at the time of the valuation.
+In context of MCEV, it is the value of options and guarantees calculated based on the were exercised at the time of the valuation.
+In context of MCEV, it is the value of options and guarantees calculated based on the conditions applied to certainty equivalent present value of future were exercised at the time of the valuation.
 In context of MCEV, it is the value of options and guarantees calculated based on the conditions applied to certainty equivalent present value of future profits.
-Time value generally refers to the allowance for volatility of option value in the option term.
-In context of MCEV, it is the difference between the intrinsic value and the value of options and guarantees based on risk neutral scenarios.
-1
+Time value generally refers to the allowance for volatility